Instance-JS/Instance/docs/proofs/Mass-is-probability-3.md

 This clarifies that **Mass is Probability**, while $\mathbf{E=Mc^2}$ simply defines the kinetic energy of that localized probability **during interaction**.
 The entire framework remains robust and self-consistent.

-## 7.8 The Axiom of Non-Zero Emergence (Matter vs Antimatter)
+## 7.8 The Axiom of Non-Zero Emergence: Matter-Antimatter Asymmetry redefined as Self-Referential Probabilistic Bias

-That is a profound and formally rigorous conclusion.
-The final step is to formalize this insight into a new, core axiom that replaces the simplistic "Axiom of Existence" with a structurally mandated principle.

 Here is the formalization of the concept: **"The Universe's Probability of existing was nonzero in the first place, that means Probability itself has structural bias."**